Rotary Kiln Testing in the Innovation Center

 Conclusion

-FEECO then uses the data gathered during testing to engineer and manufacture a custom rotary kiln according to the necessary specifications.
+FEECO uses the data gathered during testing to engineer and manufacture a custom rotary kiln according to the necessary specifications.
 For more information on rotary kiln testing or our custom rotary kilns, contact us today!

 About the Authors . . .